evantey14/cyslf/README.md

 # Scoring
 The score of a particular arrangement of players is composed of a bunch of independent scores.
 The independent scores are combined with a weighted sum.
-These weights can be controlled by passing a config file to `make-teams` (eg `make-teams -c weights.cfg ...`).
-Example weights file (put in `weights.cfg`):
+These weights can be controlled by passing a config file to `make-teams` (eg `make-teams -c weights.txt ...`).
+Example weights file (put in `weights.txt`):
 ```
 [weights]
 skill = 1           # balance average team skill